anusornc/owl2_rs/docs/ARCHITECTURE.md

 2. **Disjunction Rule**: If an individual is an instance of A ⊔ B, then it is also an instance of either A or B
 3. **Existential Rule**: If an individual is an instance of ∃R.C, then there must exist another individual connected via R that is an instance of C
 4. **Universal Rule**: If an individual is an instance of ∀R.C, then for every individual connected via R, that individual must be an instance of C

+## Profile Checking Design

+### OWL 2 Profiles

+The profile checker implements checking for the main OWL 2 profiles:

+1. **OWL 2 EL**: Designed for ontologies with large numbers of individuals
+2. **OWL 2 QL**: Designed for querying large databases
+3. **OWL 2 RL**: Designed for rule-based reasoning

+### Design Principles

+1. **Extensibility**: Easy to add new profiles or extend existing ones
+2. **Detailed Reporting**: Provides specific violation information
+3. **Performance**: Efficient checking algorithms
+4. **Accuracy**: Correct implementation of profile restrictions

+### Implementation

+The profile checking is implemented in `src/owl2_profile.rs` and includes:

+- Profile definitions as Rust enums
+- Compliance checking functions for each profile
+- Violation reporting mechanisms
+- Helper functions for checking specific constructs

 ## Data Structures